pivotal-cf/pivnet-resource/README.md

 #### Parameters

+#### Important Note
+** parameters previously contained in files, like availability, have been unified within the metadata file.
+Checking individual files for product metadata is still suppoted but will be removed in a future release **

 It is valid to provide both `file_glob` and `s3_filepath_prefix` or to provide neither.
 If only one is present, release creation will fail.
 If neither are present, file uploading is skipped.